-Armed with this research, whether you DIY your logo in Canva or work with a designer, here is a viability/feasibility/simple lens- your ultimate, concise, no fuss guide to nail down the logo for your business.
+Armed with this research, whether you DIY your logo in Canva or work with a designer, here is a simple lens.
+This is your ultimate, concise, no fuss guide to nail down the logo for your business.

 Follow these 7 rules for logo design to elevate your brand!

-Let these commandments be the footprint on which you base your logo related decisions – all the different elements outlined below, need to come together to create a great looking logo that also serves as your brand’s signature.
+Let these commandments be the footprint on which you base your logo related decisions – all the different elements outlined below, need to come together to elevate your logo to serve as your brand’s signature.

 1. Thou shall determine Style – identify your preference.